lnw/nano-tori/README.md

 ### botch_optimise-torus-full

-If one is not sure about the best target bond length or the best elliptical parameter but needs structures that are optimised at soe expensive qc-level of theory, it can be efficient to preoptimise the structure in this two-parameter space.
+If one is not sure about the best target bond length or the best elliptical parameter but needs structures that are optimised at some expensive qc-level of theory, it can be efficient to preoptimise the structure in this two-parameter space.

 The current version strictly aims at turbomole, but it should be possible to